Jmitch99/ELK-Project-/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the __Jump-Box___ machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Only the Jump-Box machine can accept connections from the Internet.
+Access to this machine is only allowed from the following IP addresses: whitelisted IP addresses_76.86.220.247
-**whitelisted IP addresses_76.86.220.247

-Machines within the network can only be accessed by __Jump-Box____.
+Machines within the network can only be accessed by Jump-Box.
-**Jump-Box 20.124.242.7
+Jump-Box 20.124.242.7

 A summary of the access policies in place can be found in the table below.